cgrimes01/blog/content/blog/js-why-my-decimals-dont-add-up/index.md

 total.toFixed(2); // "100.00"
 ```

 However, it is very easy to end up with unexpected results using toFixed.
-For example, we would expect 0.14 + 0.21 + 0.30 to equal 0.65 and, if we wanted one decimal place, to round up to 0.7.
+For example, we would expect 0.14 + 0.21 + 0.30 to equal 0.65 and, if we wanted one decimal place, to round to 0.7.
 If you do this in JS though, you end up with 0.6:

 ```javascript
 const total = 0.14 + 0.21 + 0.30 // 0.6499999999999999
 total.toFixed(1); // "0.6"
 ```

 This goes back to the inability of the JS floating point format to precisely store some numbers that are easy to precisely represent in decimal format.
+So effectively we are actually rounding 0.6499999999999999 to 1 decimal place and so get 0.6.

 You see toFixed given as an answer to simple rounding questions in JS but you get this problem and the solution, again, is to make sure you are only working with integers and round by shifting your result by the number of decimal places you want to round to.
-You can see this below where we multiple the number by 100 as we want to round to 2 decimal places.
-This gives us the answer we might have expected from toFixed:
+You can see this below where we multiply the number by 100 as we want to round to 2 decimal places.
+This gives us the answer we might have expected from toFixed earlier:

 ```javascript
 const input = 0.365;